 2) Look out for suspicious emails

-The latest crime survey by the Office of National Statistics showed that email hijacking increased by 35% between September 2017-2018 in England and Wales.
+The latest crime survey by the Office of National Statistics showed that email hacking increased by 55% between March 2019-2020 in England and Wales.
 Here are a few things to look out for when deciding if an email is fraudulent or not:

 - Check that the sender’s email address is legitimate